jamesgurung/teacher-ai/README.md

     }
     ```

-    Our [examples](examples) folder contains some sample configuration files for a secondary school.
+    Our [examples](examples) folder contains sample configuration files for a secondary school.

     The settings are:

     * `allowUploads` - whether users in this group can upload files
     * `introMessage` - a message to display to users on the homepage in Markdown format, e.g. you may include a link to your organisation's AI policy
+    * `moderationThreshold` - how certain the moderation model must be that a message is inappropriate before rejecting it and stopping the conversation (low values like 0.4 provide the most protection, whereas high values like 0.8 minimise false positives)
     * `presets` - an array of preset prompt templates that will be available to users from the sidebar
         * `id` - the ID of the preset, which is a unique string without spaces; use the ID `default` to specify the default preset which loads at the start
         * `title` - the title of the preset, displayed in the sidebar